 To be able to maximize success, it’s important to understand how Google Shopping structures and ad and product groups work.
-Like with Google AdWords, each campaign should include several ad groups, and within your Shopping Account you want to make sure you’re dividing your products into groups.
-The problem is that many eCommerce advertisers have a lot on their AdWords plates, so to speak, making them reluctant to spend the extra time and energy needed to set up, test and optimize granular Google Shopping campaigns to find the winning balance for them.
+Like with Google Ads, each campaign should include several ad groups, and within your Shopping Account, you want to make sure you’re dividing your products into groups.
+The problem is that many eCommerce advertisers have a lot on their Ads plates, so to speak, making them reluctant to spend the extra time and energy needed to set up, test and optimize granular Google Shopping campaigns to find the winning balance for them.

 However, if you want to get ahead of the competition, you are going to have to put in some extra effort and get your hands dirty.

 In this post, we will show you 6 beginner and expert strategies for building the best Google Shopping campaign structures to ensure maximum success.
 On the surface, Google Shopping options may seem limited, but with the right strategy, you can work around its perceived limitations to gain more control.

 But first (to put it in cooking terms) – you can’t create the perfect dish without first understanding the ingredients.

 Here are some basics you need to know: